FrontEndFoxes/kitchen-sune/src/recipes/jalebi-baby.md

 I am sure you have heard the famous TikTok song "Jalebi Baby" by Jason Derulo and Tesher.

-Jalebi is a prominent sweet from the Indian subcontinent that is shared with family and friends on special occassions
+Jalebi is a prominent sweet from the Indian subcontinent that is shared with family and friends on special occasions

 ## Ingredients